 The impact of these trends is particularly challenging for South Gippsland's outdoor pools.
 The traditional outdoor pools are not only losing their appeal but ageing infrastructure and increased operational costs are challenging their financial viability.
-As expectations increase and attendance declines, the viability of pools that do not have a major investment in infrastructure upgrades is likely to decline further.
-However, the ability of some seasonal pools in South Gippsland to reverse this trend of declining participation is noted and encourages Council to support continued involvement by volunteers at the seasonal facilities.
+As expectations increase and attendance decline, the viability of pools that do not have a major investment in infrastructure upgrades is likely to decline further.